enasequence/read_docs/submit/analyses/taxonomic-reference-set.rst

 The INSDC sequence range is optional, but must be null if the the INSDC sequence accession is null.
 If NCBI taxonomy is specified as the taxonomic system, you must provide NCBI tax ID for every entry.
 Otherwise, this column must always be null.
-If Tax IDs are included, they must match the organism name
+If Tax IDs are included, they must match the organism name.

+In addition to the mandatory headers, you may have chosen to define additional headers in the metadata record.
+If so, they must be included in this table.

 Download a blank table for your use here:
-`TODO/PATH/HERE <tax-ref-set-example-manifest.txt>`_
+`tax-ref-set-example-manifest.txt <../files/tax-ref-set-example-manifest.txt>`_

 Submitting The Files